 The Brookline Parents Organization seeks to give voice to parents in the governance of the Public Schools of Brookline.
 Its mission is to provide parents with the information and the platform they need to participate actively in the formation of school policy and the election of town officials.
 The BPO is committed to excellence in education, creativity in learning, and transparency in school administration.
-It is open to all parents and guardians of public school students in Brookline.
+It is open to all of those with an interest in public education in Brookline.

 There is much we can do together.
 Please subscribe to our newsletter to learn how you can get involved.

 Sunday, December 13: Getting through the pandemic winter with your family

 A daunting challenge, yet it is the reality we face... and help is here!
 On Sunday, December 13th, from 7:00 - 8:30 pm, the Brookline Parents Organization and moderator Steven Ehrenberg hosted a conversation with three members of Brookline's Expert Advisory Panel 2 – who also happen to be Brookline parents: Amanda Tarullo, Lindsay Fallon and Sanjli Gidwaney.